MengelCode/finalfate/readme.md

 A recent addition to the game are touch controls!
 Just press anywhere on the touch screen of your device (at the title screen) to activate them!
 At the lower left, you will find your D-Pad, above that, the pause button.
 To the right, this is your fire button.
 Make extensive use of this!

-## Game music and sounds effects
-The game has music and sounds effects.
-When you lower the volume of music then the sounds effects are also lowered.

 ## Web browser compatibility

-This game has to to be fully compatible with modern Firefox and Chromium/Chrome browsers.
+It is an aim for this game is to be fully compatible with modern Firefox and Chromium/Chrome browsers.
 If you encounter any issues please send us the error you are facing.

 ## Play the current version

 This game needs players!
-Please give the game a feedback via the Issues function.
-Available content : approx. 60 % out of the informally planned scope.
+Please provide feedback via the Issues function if something is wrong.

 ### Epilepsy warning